 On the Network Protection > Firewall > Country Blocking Exceptions tab you can define exceptions for countries that are blocked on the Country Blocking tab.
-Exceptions can be made for traffic between a blocked country/location and specific hosts or networks, taking into account the direction and the service of the traffic.
+Exceptions can be made for traffic between a blocked country or location and specific hosts or networks, taking into account the direction and the service of the traffic.

 To create a country blocking exception, proceed as follows: